474-4800 Kingsway, Burnaby B.C

-Another option are computer progressives (AKA an office lens), where the top of the lens is for computer use and the bottom of the lens is for near use (reading or looking at the keyboard).
+Another option is computer progressives, also known as office lenses, where the top of the lens is for computer use and the bottom of the lens is for near use (reading or looking at the keyboard).

 This results in better peripheral vision by widening your field of view.
 These lenses are a great option for patients with stronger prescriptions for farsightedness and nearsightedness because they reduce the magnification and minification effects created by such prescriptions.
 The magnification effects created by a strong farsighted prescription lens can create a “bug-eyed” look on the wearer.